OpenNebula/docs/source/intro_release_notes/release_notes_community/known_issues.rst

 Failing monitoring for EC2 driver
 =================================

-When there more than 1 AWS instances monitored, the monitoring probe fails due to a bug.
+When there are more than 1 AWS instances monitored, the monitoring probe fails due to a bug.

 As workaround, apply the following patch to the ec2_driver.rb